BonfantiRiccardo/roboticsProject1/README.md

+# First Project for the "Robotics" course of Politecnico di Milano (Prof. Matteucci, Mentasti)
-# Notes on the visualization
+## Notes on the visualization
 The only command to execute all nodes and GUI tools is the following:</br>
 `roslaunch first_project launch.launch`</br>
 The command does not play the bag, so if you only run the command you will see in the noVNC GUI an empty tf_tree and rviz.